-- 6.5.1 The fire protection of berth-connected ships used as floating hotels, hostels, offices and restaurants shall be designed depending on the number of residents or persons who sojourn therein during working hours: - .1 up to 60 persons equivalent to that of cargo ships of more than 500 gross tonnage; - .2 from 60 up to 200 persons equivalent to that of passenger ships carrying not more than 36 passengers; - .3 more than 240 persons equivalent to that of passenger ships carrying more than 36 passengers. - 6.5.2 The fire protection of floating docks, cranes, power plants, workshops, warehouses and other ships not specified in 6.5.1 shall be equivalent to that of cargo ships of more than 500 gross tonnage.

-However, in case of 60 and more residents or persons who sojourn therein during working hours, other than crew members, the fire protection shall comply with the requirements of 6.5.1.2 or 6.5.1.3.

-6.5.3 For berth-connected ships operating at shore quay wall the Register may revise the requirements specified in 6.5.1 and 6.5.2, taking into account operating conditions of the ship and its fire protection determined by the ship designer on agreement with the customer.
+- 6.5.1 The fire protection of berth-connected ships used as floating hotels and hostels shall be designed depending on the number of persons who sojourn therein: - .1 up to 60 persons equivalent to that of cargo ships of more than 500 gross tonnage; - .2 from 60 up to 200 persons equivalent to that of passenger ships carrying not more than 36 passengers; - .3 more than 240 persons equivalent to that of passenger ships carrying more than 36 passengers. - 6.5.2 The fire protection of floating docks, power plants, workshops and floating warehouses shall be equivalent to that of cargo ships of more than 500 gross tonnage.
+If a special personnel of 50 persons and more is carried on these ships, the fire protection shall comply with the requirements of 6.5.1.2 or 6.5.1.3. - 6.5.3 For berth-connected ships operating at shore quay wall the Register may revise the requirements specified in 6.5.1 and 6.5.2, taking into account operating conditions of the ship and its fire protection determined by the ship designer on agreement with the customer.